Prometheus: Etymology

 The etymology of the theonym prometheus is debated.
 The usual view is that it signifies "forethought", as that of his brother Epimetheus denotes "afterthought" (from pro- meaning "before" and epi- meaning "after", respectively).
 Hesychius of Alexandria gives Prometheus the variant name of Ithas, and adds "whom others call Ithax", and describes him as the Herald of the Titans.
 Kerényi remarks that these names are "not transparent", and may be different readings of the same name, while the name "Prometheus" is descriptive.

-It has also been theorised that it derives from the Proto-Indo-European root that also produces the Vedic pra math, "to steal", hence pramathyu-s, "thief", cognate with "Prometheus", the thief of fire.
-The Vedic myth of fire's theft by Mātariśvan is an analogue to the Greek account.
-Pramant was the fire-drill, the tool used to create fire.
-The suggestion that Prometheus was in origin the human "inventor of the fire-sticks, from which fire is kindled" goes back to Diodorus Siculus in the first century BC.
-The reference is again to the "fire-drill", a worldwide primitive method of fire making using a vertical and a horizontal piece of wood to produce fire by friction.
+The suggestion that Prometheus was the human "inventor of the fire-sticks, from which fire is kindled" goes back to Diodorus Siculus in the first century BC.
+The reference is to the "fire-drill", a primitive method of making fire using a vertical and a horizontal piece of wood to produce fire by friction.

 Myths and legends

 Prometheus Brings Fire by Heinrich Friedrich Füger.
 Prometheus brings fire to mankind as told by Hesiod, with its having been hidden as revenge for the trick at Mecone.